apache/flink/docs/content/docs/dev/table/sql/truncate.md

 TRUNCATE statements are used to delete all rows from a table without dropping the table itself.

-<span class="label label-danger">Attention</span> Currently, `TRUNCATE` statement only supports in batch mode, and it requires the target table connector implements the  {{< gh_link file="flink-table/flink-table-common/src/main/java/org/apache/flink/table/connector/sink/abilities/SupportsTruncate.java" name="SupportsTruncate" >}}
+<span class="label label-danger">Attention</span> Currently, `TRUNCATE` statement is supported in batch mode, and it requires the target table connector implements the  {{< gh_link file="flink-table/flink-table-common/src/main/java/org/apache/flink/table/connector/sink/abilities/SupportsTruncate.java" name="SupportsTruncate" >}}
 interface to support the row-level delete.
-An exception will be thrown if trying to `TRUNCATE` the table which has not implements the related interface.
+An exception will be thrown if trying to `TRUNCATE` a table which has not implemented the related interface.

 ## Run a TRUNCATE statement